 Join Brian O’Donovan as he highlights the compelling variety in Celtic music and songs.
 Gaining inspiration from his native Cork County, O’Donovan will explore traditional and contemporary music from around the Celtic world and introduce participants to the cultural significance of each work.
-This engaging and interactive series will be the perfect way to round out a mon-long celebration of the rich and enduring folk music that surrounds Celtic society.
+This engaging and interactive series will be the perfect way to round out a month-long celebration of the rich and enduring folk music that surrounds Celtic society.

 Thursdays from 7:30 – 8:45 PM ET